10-Q 1 gh-20230930.htm 10-Q gh-20230930

 The Company also recognizes revenue from other development services, in addition to companion diagnostic development and regulatory approval services noted above, such as clinical study setup, monitoring and maintenance, testing development and support, GuardantConnect and GuardantINFORM.
 These revenues are generally recognized over time based on an input method to measure progress in the period when the associated services have been performed.

-In addition, other revenue includes amounts derived from licensing the Company's digital sequencing technologies to its domestic customers and international laboratory partners, kit fulfillment and screening services.
+In addition, the Company licenses its digital sequencing technologies to its domestic customers and international laboratory partners.
 For the licensed technology, the Company is compensated through royalty-based payments, non-refundable upfront payments, guaranteed minimum payments, and/or sample milestone payments.
 Depending on the nature of the technology licensing arrangements, and considering factors including but not limited to enforceable right to payment and payment terms, and if an asset with alternative use is created, these revenues are recognized in the period when royalty-bearing sales occur, when the technology transfer is complete, or over the technology transfer period.
-Kit fulfillment related revenues are recognized when such products are delivered.
+Other revenue also includes kit fulfillment, which is recognized when such products are delivered.

 Contracts with multiple performance obligations